 Screening for immunity to measles, mumps, rubella, and varicella zoster is not available on a routine basis.
 Exceptions to this policy apply to local health departments only and include the following:

 Specimens submitted for testing that are not labeled with correct patient identification information will not be tested.
-Patient identification includes full first and last name and either SSN or date of birth.
+Patient identification includes full first and last name and either SSN, date of birth, or other unique identifier.
 Specimens which, for any reason, are deemed unsuitable or inappropriate for serologic testing will not be tested.
-Rejected specimens will be properly stored for seven days pending verbal and/or written notification of the submitter.
+Rejected specimens will be properly stored for ten days pending verbal and/or written notification of the submitter.
 Unless alternate arrangements are initiated by the submitter upon notification of specimen rejection, the specimen will be discarded at the end of the holding period.

 To collect serum, draw blood into a red top vacuum tube allowing the tube to fill completely.
 Let stand for 30 minutes to ensure complete clotting of the blood.
 Centrifuge for 5-10 minutes at 1000-1500 x g.
 Transfer the serum to a plastic screw capped vial.
 Hemolyzed, icteric, or lipemic serum may be unacceptable for certain serologic assays.

-Clearly label each vial of serum with the patient's full first and last name, either SSN or date of birth, and the date collected if paired sera are submitted.
-Complete a DHHS Serology Form #3445 (PDF, 385 KB) submission form specifying all required patient information and which infectious agents are suspected.
+Clearly label each vial of serum with the patient's full first and last name, either SSN, date of birth, or other unique identifier, and the date collected if paired sera are submitted.
+Complete a Special Serology Form #3445 (PDF, 113 KB) submission form specifying all required patient information and which infectious agents are suspected.

 The serodiagnosis of a current or recent infection generally requires the simultaneous testing of paired serum samples, principally, acute and convalescent serum samples.
 The acute serum should be collected no later than 3-5 days after the onset of illness.
 The convalescent serum should be collected 2-4 weeks after onset.
 Where paired sera are advised or required, it is to the advantage of both the submitter and this laboratory if the acute serum is stored frozen by the submitter until the convalescent serum is collected.
 Both serum samples may be submitted with one submission form.